TachiChan/CatGCN/README.md

 >Weijian Chen, Fuli Feng, Qifan Wang, Xiangnan He, Chonggang Song, Guohui Ling and Yongdong Zhang.
 [CatGCN: Graph Convolutional Networks with Categorical Node Features](https://arxiv.org/abs/2009.05303).

 ## Citation
-If you want to use our codes and dataset in your research, please cite:
+If you want to use our codes and datasets in your research, please cite:
 ```
 @article{CatGCN,
   author    = {Weijian Chen and